Features & Exhibits

 A charming, 1930s-era gift shop where you can purchase tickets, ask for information, and shop for the perfect keepsake.
 Unique and interesting!

-A fully restored early 1800s farmhouse similar to the one that housed the Tuttle Family when they were farming this land.
-Expected completion winter 2021.
-Expected for the 2022 season.
+A fully restored early 1800s farmhouse, similar to the one that housed the Tuttle Family, set up as a living museum.

 A unique, one-of-a-kind natural playground featuring a lookout tower (with binoculars!), swings, a slide, log jumble, cargo net, see saw, and a moose play structure.